adrs0049/MATH725/notes/week2.md

 *February 3, 2024*
 *Weekly Course Outline*

-**Note**, this week did not have a Tuesday lecture due to delayed term start.

 ## Learning Goals

 The goals of these few lectures is to review a few core ideas, and set the stage of classic function spaces we will use to develop the theory.